diox/firefox-minimap-scroller/README.md

 - Make sidebar accessible, include menu-item to de-activate it or move it to the side.

-- Properly test de-activation and re-activation, including with multiple windows and tabs.
-In fact, try to find a way to properly test the addon :-)
+- Find a way to properly unit test the addon

 - Clean up code